Best Western Golden Lion Hotel

 ANC is served by major airlines like Delta, Frontier, United, and US Airways – plus state-based airlines like Alaska Airlines and Era Alaska.
 ANC also supports many cargo airlines, and is the third largest hub for Alaska Airlines.

-The University of Alaska Anchorage fields 11 sports teams ranging from hockey, gymnastics, volleyball and even track and field.
+The University of Alaska Anchorage fields 11 sports teams ranging from hockey to gymnastics to volleyball and even track and field.
 The UAA sports teams are named the Seawolves and compete in Division I and Division II.
 Drive in from Wasilla and check out any of the Seawolves teams play.
-Enjoy your visit to the University of Alaska Anchorage.

 More Area Attractions & Services